FX’s ‘Shogun’ Season 2 Will “Basically Follow Real History,” Reveals Hiroyuki Sanada

 Garry Lu

 From HBO’s Euphoria to Netflix’s The Gentlemen, there’s a frustrating trend with the shows we actually want more of being stalled for whatever reason.
-And disappointingly enough, this also looks to be the case with Shogun season 2.
+And earlier this year, we assumed Shogun season 2 would share a similar fate.

-Hailed as “Game of Thrones set in Feudal Japan,” this prestige drama based on the 1975 James Clavell novel — which is itself loosely based on the relationship between English navigator William Adams and Tokugawa Ieyasu (daimyō turned founding shōgun of the Tokugawa shogunate) — ticks all the boxes: monster viewership, critical praise across the board, and most importantly, elite quality content.
+Hailed as “Game of Thrones set in Feudal Japan,” this prestige drama based on the 1975 James Clavell novel — itself loosely based on English navigator William Adams and daimyō turned shōgun Tokugawa Ieyasu — ticks all the boxes: monster viewership, critical praise across the board, and most importantly, elite quality content.

 “We took the story to the end of the book and put a period at the end of that sentence,” series co-creator Justin Marks told The Hollywood Reporter.